cgte/russian_datcha_club/README.md

 This code automatically downloads podcasts from russianpodcast.eu to my computer, both mp3 and pdf (and print them)

-This way i get podacasts quickly and since i added te destination folder to my seafile (an opensource dropbox/google drive alternative) i get them on my phone so as to listen to them wherever i want.
+This way i get podacasts quickly and since i added the destination folder to my seafile (an opensource dropbox/google drive alternative) i get them on my phone so as to listen to them wherever i want.

 # Who is this for ?

-For now: mostly linux users with at least little python experience.
+For now: people with at least little python experience.
 If you have experience on Windows and Python feel free to help.

 # How to install ?

-The code is in Python2
+I assume you have python2 and virtualenv installed.

 You need `firefox webdriver` installed, the sofitware will check it can use it. the on shell: